What Military Families Need to Know About Long-Term Storage

-Often, an overseas move involves downsizing to some degree, but you also run into other obstacles like different electrical outlets and weapon laws that can make some of your stuff illegal or unusable.
-Utilizing a long-term storage facility will allow you the luxury to keep things that you can’t use now but you plan to use later.
+Often, an overseas move involves downsizing to some degree, but you could run into obstacles such as different electrical outlets and weapon laws that render some of your items illegal or unusable.
+Utilizing a long-term storage facility allows you the luxury to keep the things that you can’t use now, but you plan to use later.

-Electronics and cars will depreciate over time.
-Unless the car is completely paid off or a collectible, it’s probably not worth pouring money into storage to have when you return.
-If it is a feasible financial possibility, consider paying the shipping cost to take it with you or sell and buy something different at your next duty station.
+Electronics and cars depreciate over time.
+Unless the vehicle is completely paid off or a collectible, it’s probably not worth pouring money into storage to have when you return.
+If it is a feasible financial possibility, consider paying the shipping cost to take the car with you or sell the car before departure and buy something different at your next duty station.

 We all know what to expect with movers.
-I mean, has anyone's stuff arrived unscathed after a PCS move?
+Has anyone's stuff arrived unscathed after a PCS move?
 Even though your household goods aren't going as far when you choose to use NTS, if your movers don’t pack correctly, your items could be damaged just from sitting for a few years.

 What are you storing?
-With technology constantly progressing, any electronics like TVs, kitchen appliances, and computers will likely be outdated by the time you’re back to retrieve them.
+Technology continuously progresses, and electronics like TVs, kitchen appliances, and computers will likely be outdated by the time you’re back to retrieve them.
 Go ahead and sell them before you leave and use the money to go towards replacement.

 If you don’t qualify for NTS, ask yourself if it’s worth paying for self-storage.
 Any money you put into storage is money that you’re not putting toward other important things.
-You'll need to decide if your stuff is worth it.
+Decide if your stuff is worth the yearly cost.

 It’s easier to hoard.

-If you're not sure whether or not long-term storage is the best solution, ask yourself a few questions.
+If you're unsure whether or not long-term storage is the best solution, ask yourself a few questions.
 The answers will reveal whether long term storage is a sound investment.

 - Can you live without the items you plan to put in storage?

 - Will they depreciate while in storage?